mabrains/VSD-Openlane_Workshop/README.md

 ![Screenshot from 2021-04-12 23-54-37](https://user-images.githubusercontent.com/36249257/114467621-799e4480-9bea-11eb-8752-f3e1b88435c3.png)

-> - 3-Placement: placement stage usually done in two steps; global placement followed by detailed placement
+> - 3-Placement: placement stage usually done in two steps; global placement followed by detailed placement.
+Placement Optimization, is the stage where we estimate wire length and capacitance, based on this we insert repeaters(buffers).
 > - 4-Clock Tree Synthesis-CTS-: This stage creates a clock distribution network to provide clock for all the sequential elements in the design with minimum skew(hard to achieve).
 Usually for sensitive signals as clock and power distribution network we specify the higher metal layers for them, where the metal layers of higher thichkness consequently low IR drop.
 > - 4-Routing: Routing is usually done in two stages, global routing, where our route engine provides a routing guides followed by detailed routing.